 Resistance Profiles with Nucleoside Antiviral Agents

-Genotypic testing can identify mutations in specific regions of the viral reverse transcriptase gene (Figure 3) that correlate with varying levels of resistance to specific agents (Figure 4).
+Genotypic testing can identify mutations in specific regions of the viral reverse transcriptase gene (Figure 3) that correlate with varying levels of resistance to specific agents (Figure 4)[2,4].
 Treatment with lamivudine commonly leads to a mutation within the tyrosine-methionine-aspartate-aspartate (YMDD) motif in the reverse transcriptase region of the HBV polymerase gene.
 The primary mutation in this motif consists of the replacement of methionine by valine or isoleucine at the 204 codon, designated as M204V/I. The nomenclature M204V/I is preferred to YMDD because it conveys more accurate information regarding where the specific mutation has occurred.
 If the M204V/I mutation is present, lamivudine will not be effective.
-In addition, the M204V/I mutation results in cross-resistance to other nucleoside analogues (telbivudine, entecavir, and emtricitabine), which reduces their efficacy.
+In addition, the M204V/I mutation results in varying degrees of cross-resistance to other nucleoside analogues (telbivudine, entecavir, and emtricitabine), which can reduce their efficacy.
 The development of the additional mutations S202I and M250V further decrease the efficacy of entecavir.
-The A181T mutation confers resistance to lamivudine, adefovir, and tenofovir.
-The N236T mutation confers no resistance to lamivudine and entecavir but a 3-5-fold increased resistance to adefovir and tenofovir.
+The A181T mutation can confer resistance to lamivudine, adefovir, and tenofovir in vitro.
+The N236T mutation confers no resistance to lamivudine and entecavir but a 3 to 5-fold increased resistance to adefovir and tenofovir.
+To date, the significance of these mutations with respect to tenofovir is unclear as clinical resistance has not been described.

 General Principles in the Management of Resistance

-Therapy should be altered before a biochemical breakthrough occurs since biochemical breakthrough can result in a symptomatic hepatitis flare with marked ALT elevation (greater than 5 times upper limit of normal) and rarely hepatic decompensation[6,7].
-Management of drug-resistant HBV most often consists of adding a second agent, but, in some instances, involves switching to an alternate agent (Figure 5).
-Adding an antiviral agent usually provides a more effective long-term response than switching, presumably because some HBV quasispecies continue to circulate that are susceptible to the original drug used; in addition, the original agent used may have some protective effect against resistance developing to the agent added.
+Therapy should be altered before a biochemical breakthrough occurs since biochemical breakthrough can result in a symptomatic hepatitis flare with marked ALT elevation (greater than 5 times upper limit of normal) and rarely hepatic decompensation[7,8].
+Management of drug-resistant HBV most often consists of switching to a different agent, but, in some instances, involves adding a second agent (Figure 5).
+The optimal approach in this situation remains unknown.
 It is important to consider the resistance profiles of the various agents (and potential cross-resistance) when making a choice in a patient who has developed resistance.
 Ideally, the next agent will have the greatest potency, least cross-resistance, and a high genetic barrier to resistance.
-Entecavir and tenofovir have the highest barrier to resistance among oral antiviral therapies to date, a result of the multiple mutations that need to occur before these antivirals lose their efficacy[3,8].
+Entecavir and tenofovir have the highest barrier to resistance among oral antiviral therapies to date, a result of the multiple mutations that need to occur before these antivirals lose their efficacy[4,9].

 Management of Lamivudine Resistance

-As discussed in other cases, lamivudine has a high rate of resistance, approaching 70% after 4 years of therapy[3,9].
+Treatment with lamivudine monotherapy is associated with a high rate of resistance, approaching 70% after 4 years of therapy[4,10].
 The M204I/V mutation is the primary resistance mutation that develops in patients treated with lamivudine.
 Other mutations can develop with significant frequency, including the double mutations L180M + M204I and L180M + M204V; it appears the L180M mutation develops as a compensatory change after the M204I/V mutation.
-The preferred management strategy with lamivudine resistance consists of adding an antiviral agent with a different resistance profile, typically adefovir or tenofovir.
-Several studies involving lamivudine-resistant patients have shown adding adefovir to lamivudine is superior to switching lamivudine to adefovir in terms of lower rates of adefovir resistance, higher rates of viral suppression (greater than 80% undetectable after 4 years), and more frequent ALT normalization[10,11,12].
-Similarly, adding tenofovir to lamivudine can suppress lamivudine-resistant HBV and available data suggest tenofovir is more effective than adefovir in this setting[13,14,15].
-From a practical standpoint, if tenofovir is going to be added, the lamivudine can be switched to emtricitabine (a drug equivalent to lamivudine) so the patient can receive the more convenient tenofovir-emtricitabine (Truvada) fixed drug combination.
+The preferred management strategy with lamivudine resistance consists of switching to an antiviral agent with a different resistance profile, typically tenofovir.
+Treatment with tenofovir can suppress lamivudine-resistant HBV and available data suggest tenofovir is more effective than adefovir in this setting[11,12,13,14].
+Adefovir can be added to lamivudine in those settings where tenofovir is not available or contraindicated.
+In HIV-coinfected patients in whom lamivudine remains active against HIV, the lamivudine can be continued or switched to emtricitabine and then given as the coformulated medication tenofovir-emtricitabine (Truvada).
 Entecavir at a higher dosage (1.0 mg) can provide clinical benefit to patients with lamivudine resistance.
 Entecavir, however, is structurally similar to lamivudine and thus shares cross-resistance.
-As a result, lamivudine-resistant patients who receive entecavir 1.0 mg daily develop entecavir resistance at a rate of 11-15% and 27-36% by 2 and 3 years, respectively[17,18].
+As a result, lamivudine-resistant patients who receive entecavir 1.0 mg daily can develop entecavir resistance at a rate of 11 to 15% and 27 to 36% by 2 and 3 years, respectively[16,17].
 When entecavir is used in lamivudine-resistant patients, the lamivudine should be discontinued.
 Telbivudine generally does not have adequate activity against lamivudine-resistant HBV and thus should not be used to treat patients with lamivudine resistance.

 Management of Telbivudine Resistance